The Power BI Action is available as an Add-On to Alchemer accounts. Interested in purchasing this Action? Contact us for more information.

 - Mapping data begins with creating a dataset to capture information pushed from Alchemer to Power BI.
 Start by logging into the dedicated Power BI account.
-Select Create in the top right of the screen and choose Streaming Dataset > API > Next:
+Navigate to My workspace.
+Select New in the top right of the screen and choose Streaming Dataset > API > Next

 - Provide a name for the dataset and the values from the stream.
 These reflect what exists in the survey where the action will be created.
 If the question being added is one with numerical values, change the dropdown to read number.
 To aggregate live responses that will be saved long term in Power BI, turn Historical Data Analysis on.
 Select Create:

 - Choose Next.
 Copy the Push URL and save it for later use.
 This is referenced later in the platform to send data to Power BI.
 Click Done:

 - Navigate back to Alchemer.
 Add the Power BI Connect Action to the page after the questions one would like to push to Power BI by clicking Action.